flaupretre/puppet-bootstrap/README.md

 Unfortunately :

-- The puppet service does not apply the catalog immediately after being started,
+- The puppet daemon does not apply the catalog immediately after being started,
 - nothing is displayed on the host console, puppet output is hidden and returned back to foreman via the puppet server.

 ## The solution